Bruce Price: Career

+Personal life

 In 1871, Price married Josephine Lee, the daughter of a Wilkes-Barre coal baron.
-They had two children: Emily Price Post, who became a novelist and the American authority on etiquette, and William, who died in infancy.
+They had two children: Emily (Price) Post, who became a novelist and the American authority on etiquette, and William, who died in infancy.

+The family resided in Wilkes-Barre, Pennsylvania, then settled in New York City in 1877.

 Price is buried, along with his wife and son, in Hollenback Cemetery in Wilkes-Barre, Pennsylvania.

+Honors and awards

+In 2026, Price was announced as a posthumous inductee into the Luzerne County Arts & Entertainment Hall of Fame.